paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-223-other-provisions-relating-to-planning-and-solicitation-generally.md

 **(b) Determination and Notification.—** The head of a covered agency may exercise the authority provided in subsection (a) only after—

-(1) obtaining a joint recommendation by the Under Secretary of Defense for Acquisition and Sustainment and the Chief Information Officer of the Department of Defense, on the basis of a risk assessment by the Under Secretary of Defense for Intelligence and Security, that there is a significant supply chain risk to a covered system;
+(1) consulting with procurement or other relevant officials of the covered agency;

-(2) making a determination in writing, in unclassified or classified form, with the concurrence of the Under Secretary of Defense for Acquisition and Sustainment, that—
+(2) making a determination in writing, in unclassified or classified form, that—

   (A) use of the authority in subsection (a)(1) is necessary to protect national security by reducing supply chain risk;